catseye/The-Dossier/article/Lost Games.md

 *   seen-on: Apple II

 Played in school.
-You had to find fertile soil.
+You had to find fertile soil, and then you settled there and had your artisans build a monument there.
 ISTR there were some very simple black-and-white hi-res graphics.

 ### Maze escape with people